Animal Liberation Environmental Protection Pandemic Prevention Human Health

 Normalized Animal Abuse and How to Fight It

-It is a tragic fact of our present situation that violence lays at the core of the current human relationship with farmed animals.
-Every year, nearly 70 billion land animals, along with well over 1 trillion sea animals are killed so that we may use their bodies for food or clothing.
-Each one of these animals is an individual, with a first-person experience every step of the process that turns their life into another commodity to be consumed.
-If we truly wish to call ourselves animal lovers, we must make a shift away from violence and towards compassion in regards to how we treat the vulnerable creatures that we share this planet with.
+The fact of the matter is that exploitation and violence lie at the core of humans’ relationship with the rest of the animal kingdom.
+Every year, nearly 70 billion land animals and over 1 trillion aquatic animals are exploited for food, textiles, chemical products, pet breeding, entertainment, and more.
+Each one of these animals is a sentient individual who has a first-person experience of the process that turns their life into just another commodity to be used.
+If we truly wish to call ourselves a just and civilized society, we must reject this exploitation and emancipate all of the vulnerable creatures with whom we share this planet.

-Animals cannot understand why we do these things to them, and are unable to consent to any of the mistreatment they receive over the course of their lives.
-However, it is still essential for us to understand the reasons why we treat animals in this manner.
-The vast majority of people who use animals for food do not do so out of necessity, but rather out of a desire for to eat tasty food.
-This realization forces us to confront some important questions: what is more important, taste or life?
-Will we live compassionately alongside the life we share this planet with, or be their dominators?
+Animals cannot understand why humans do these things to them and are unable to consent to any of ways they are exploited over the course of their lives.
+In today’s world, it is no longer a necessity for the vast majority of people to use animals, be it for food, clothing, or other purposes.
+This realization forces us to confront an important question:what is more important—convenience, habit, and tradition, or sentient lives?
+Will we live ethically alongside the sentient beings who we share this planet with, or will we be their dominators and tyrants?

 A routine and particularly disturbing industry practice is that of widespread family separation, even in highly social beings.
 For example, in the dairy industry, mothers have their babies taken from them less than 24 hours after giving birth.
 This prompts a mourning process for the mother, and the baby will then be placed in a solitary confinement hut until being either killed or forced to enter the dairy industry themselves.